-Employers Should Review Benefit Plans in Light of Invalidation of DOMAAdded by Hawley Troxell in Business Law, Employment Law, Health Law, News on July 11, 2013
+Employers Should Review Benefit Plans in Light of Invalidation of DOMAAdded by Hawley Troxell in Articles & Publications, Health Law on July 11, 2013

 The Supreme Court’s recent decision in U.S. v.
 Windsor, invalidating Section 3 of the Defense of Marriage Act (DOMA), affects over 1,300 federal laws, including the Internal Revenue Code and the Employee Retirement Income Security Act (ERISA).
 As a result, the federal government must recognize same-sex marriages that are valid under state law for tax and employee benefits purposes.

 The effect of the decision on a particular employer’s benefit plans depends on where the employer and its employees are located.

 For employers in states with same-sex marriage (including Connecticut, Delaware, Iowa, Maine, Maryland, Massachusetts, New Hampshire, New York, Vermont, Washington, the District of Columbia, and, after August 1, 2013, Rhode Island and Minnesota), same-sex marriages will be recognized by the Internal Revenue Service (IRS) and Department of Labor (DOL) for the purposes of the following:

 • Spousal consent requirements for distributions and beneficiary designations (previously consent of a same-sex spouse was not required)